backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/NACLs.md

 - It stands for *Network Access Control List*.
 - NACLs operate at the **subnet level** whereas SGs operate at the instance level.
 	- ![[attachments/Pasted image 20220430085829.png]]
 - **NACLs** are **stateless** and **Security Groups** are **stateful**.
     - This means that if the request makes it through the inbound rules of the Security Group (i.e. makes it to the EC2 instance) then the **outbound will be automatically accepted at the Security Group level**.
 This is because Security Group is stateful whatever is accepted in can also go out.
     - **Since NACLs is stateless the outbound rules will be evaluated** when traffic is going out.
 - Example diagram for incoming and outgoing requests
 	- ![[attachments/Pasted image 20220430085302.png]]
 	- ![[attachments/Pasted image 20220430085312.png]]
 - So NACLs are *like firewalls* which *control traffic* *to and from at the subnet level*
 - We have **one NACL per subnet** and **new subnets** are assigned the **default NACL**.
 - NACLs are *great for **blocking** the IP address at the subnet level*.
 - *First the NACL is hit* then the Security Group

 > [!caution] Another main difference between SGs and NACLs is that SGs *only have allow rules* whereas NACLs have both allow and deny rules.

+- **Each subnet in your VPC must be associated with a network ACL**.
+	- If we *don't explicitly associate a subnet with a network ACL*, the subnet is *automatically associated with the default network ACL*.
+	- Hence, a subnet will always have a network ACL associated with it.

 ### NACL Rules
 - **Rules** have a **number** (1-32766), **higher precedence with a lower number**